bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 **Skill Trick.** Alert OR Frighten

 Every city and substantial town has those who fall through the cracks.
 Kids, especially, who grow up among the poor and lack stable homes.
 Not all of them are orphans, but all of them share the desperate struggle for day-to-day survival.
-Working odd jobs, stealing food, joining a street gang, begging; these are the occupations of such children.
+Working odd jobs, stealing food, joining a street gang, begging--these are the occupations of such children.
 You were part of that life, but unlike most, you broke out and gained enough training to adventure.

 #### Questions to Consider
 - Were you an orphan?
 Why did you end up on the streets?